iblind/notes-ubiq/notes.md

+#BASH

-#finding largest files on hard drive in terminal
+##finding largest files on hard drive in terminal

 The following yields files around 5GB.
 You can grab ones that exceed that by adding another zero the the number.

 - mdfind 'kMDItemFSSize > 2000000000'

 #HTML/css